-Join Mike Rankin for an in-depth discussion in this video Using fonts in iBooks Author, part of iBooks Author for Teachers: Fundamentals.
+Join Mike Rankin for an in-depth discussion in this video Using fonts in iBooks Author, part of iBooks Author for Teachers: The Basics.

 Unless you're creating something like a lesson on photography, most of the content in your iBooks Author project is going to be text.
 So let's begin our look at working with text by considering some important issues related to fonts in iBooks Author.
 When it comes to choosing which fonts to use in your projects, you should be aware the iBooks Author can embed two kinds of fonts in your projects, true type fonts with a .ttf suffix, like this Times New Roman, and open type fonts, like this MyriadPro Regular, with the suffix .otf.
 Other kinds of fonts, like this Utopia, which is a PostScript Type 1 font, won't work in your projects and will be substituted for by a different font.

 Fortunately, there's an easy way to know whether a font will work in your project.
 The Font menu in the Format bar only shows supported fonts.
 So if I click here and scroll down, I can see that Utopia isn't listed here even though I have it installed in my computer.
 However, if I open the Mac OS Font panel by pressing Command+T, and I scroll down my list of Fonts, I will see Utopia here.
 If I click on it to try and apply it, iBooks Author will give me a warning.